TL:DR: An analysis of startup trends and how startups survive over time

 - 55% of failed startups raised <$1m – infant mortality is the majority of startup death

 - The average death raise is $11.3m, but the median is actually $1.3M.
-There are some outliers flaming out having raised a bunch of cash
+There are some outliers flaming out has raised a bunch of cash

 Startups survive 20 months on average after raising investment before shuttering